bixb922/crank-organ/doc-hardware/README.md

 * Male/female 12V plug
 * (and a AA Battery charger)

 Please use a fuse.
-A short circuit may cause fire and injury.
+Use an appropriate BMS with protections for rechargeable batteries.
+A short circuit or overcharging may cause injury or fire.

 It's safest to connect this way: